Accurate predictive model of band gap with selected important features based on explainable machine learning: Discussion

 where $N_x$ is the total number of features and $C$ represents the combination function.
 For $N_x$ = 18, equation (\ref{eq:combination}) results in over 410{,}000 possible feature sets.
 In this study, 80 random feature sets were evaluated for $n_x$ = 3 to 10.
 The performance of most predictive models employing random feature sets is inferior to that of models constructed with feature sets selected based on the XML importance, for both in-domain and OOD datasets.
 Some random feature sets exhibit low in-domain errors but perform poorly in predicting OOD data (green circles in Fig. \ref{fig:prediction}), underscoring that XML-guided selection does not merely identify any feature subset that appears effective in-domain, but rather ensures robust generalization for chemically distinct systems.

 Given the comparable prediction error for the in-domain dataset (0.254 eV) and the reduced generalization gap compared to models with more features and the pristine model, the \textit{5-feature set} suggested by XML importance scores proves to be both sufficient and robust for predictive modeling.
 Although the generalization gap is smallest for the model with \textit{2-feature set}, its RMSE value is considerably higher than those of models with more features, making them less practical for prediction.
 In contrast, the model with \textit{5-feature set} maintains a low RMSE and robust generalization, thus providing the most suitable balance between accuracy and simplicity.
-Moreover, this feature set achieves a sufficiently low prediction error for the OOD dataset (0.341 eV) with smaller predictive deviations compared to models with more features and the pristine model.
+Moreover, this feature set achieves a sufficiently low prediction error for the OOD dataset (0.348 eV) with smaller predictive deviations compared to models with more features and the pristine model.
+The \textit{5-feature} model exhibits low multicollinearity (all VIF values < 3.7), indicating that the retained features remain largely independent with minimal redundancy.

 The \textit{5-feature set} consists of $E_\textrm{g}^\textrm{{PBE}}$, $\sigma(\chi)$, $\bar{\chi}$, $\mid \mid$, and $\sigma(p)$.
 The first three features exhibit positive correlations with the prediction objective $E_\textrm{g}^\textrm{{GW}}$, whereas the latter two have negative correlations.
 These correlations align with the signs observed for the features and the corresponding SHAP values.
 The $r_p$ ($r_s$) values for the features and $E_\textrm{g}^\textrm{{GW}}$, ordered on the basis of the XML importance scores, are as follows: 0.98 (0.98), 0.80 (0.81), 0.57 (0.48), $-$0.59 ($-$0.63), and $-$0.11 ($-$0.07).